Making transport more robust and interpretable by moving data through a small number of anchor points: Variants of

-In this section, we discuss some natural extensions of \alg and their applications. \paragraph{1) Data alignment under global transformation:} In many alignment applications, it is often the case that the learned features of source and target are subject to some shift or transformation \cite{alvarez2019towards}.
+In this section, we discuss some natural extensions of \alg and their applications. \paragraph{1) Data alignment under a global transformation:} In many alignment applications, it is often the case that the learned features of the source and target are subject to some shift or transformation \cite{alvarez2019towards}.
 For example, in neuroscience \cite{lee2019hierarchical}, subspaces of the data clusters from neural and motor activities are subject to transformations preserving their principal angles.
 Formally, this is equivalent to saying that a transformation from the Stiefel manifold ${\cal{V}}_{d}:=\{\mathbf{O}\in\mathbb{R}^{d\times d}:\mathbf{O}^T\mathbf{O}=\mathbf{I}_d\}$ exists between them.
-Using the squared L2 distance as ground truth metric, we can thus pose an OT problem under this transformation as,
+Using the squared $\ell_2$-distance as the ground truth metric, we can thus pose an OT problem under this transformation as,

 where $d$ is the dimension of the data.
 Observe that (\ref{transot}) is a sum over the number of all data points (with an order of ${\cal{O}}(NM)$), it could be fragile to outliers or noise.
-On the other hand, \alg could remedy the issue by casting an optimization only on the anchors $\mathbf{z}^x$, $\mathbf{z}^y$, resulting in,
+On the other hand, \alg could remedy the issue by casting an optimization only on the anchors $\mathbf{z}^x$, $\mathbf{z}^y$.
+Since the anchors are some averaged representations of data points, they are smooth and robust to data perturbations.
+The resultant optimization is,

 Now the order of the number of terms in the objective is greatly reduced to ${\cal{O}}(k_1k_2)$.
 As the transformation is cast upon the anchors, the solution tends to be more robust to perturbations.